RohanSeshasaiVasa/Tower-Defense/README.md

 There are 10 lives which decrease on leveling up further.

-It has a pause manu too!!
+It has a pause menu too!!

 <img width="694" height="350" alt="image" src="https://github.com/user-attachments/assets/8e9472b9-7e06-45a1-9fab-0c38926776dc" />

 To play, the player has to place towers at a position where he can eliminate the enemies.